BranchManager69/didi/README.md

 - LlamaIndex for the RAG framework
 - Sentence-Transformers for embeddings
-- DegenDuel for the example repository
+- DegenDuel team for creating an awesome platform